nisalperi/Aisle-Web-Library/README.md

 JavaScript Library used in the Aisle Web application.
 Includes Views, Routers, a DataStore object etc.

 ## Using the Router Object
-Router object uses the History API to map handlers to specific paths.
+Router object maps handlers to paths.
+Uses the History API.

 ### Setting up the router
 ```javascript